Never turn up to a BBQ empty handed

 Call 000 in an emergency

-For the emergency number in Australia, call Triple Zero (000), not 911.
+For the emergency number in Australia, call Triple Zero (000).
 You will then be directed to either the police, fire or ambulance departments depending on the emergency and the severity.
-They will guide you through the process and help you via the phone where necessary and when they are able to.
+They will guide you through the process and help you via phone where necessary and when they are able to.

 Booze is religion, and so is coffee